prebid/Prebid.js/README.md

 [AOL Container Tag Library](http://www.aolplatforms.com/header-bidding-solution)
 ===========================

 This is a fork of Prebid.js made by [AOL](http://www.aolplatforms.com/).
-It has the following differences to the official Prebid:
+Check the [AOL Platforms website](http://www.aolplatforms.com/header-bidding-solution) for documentation and more information on its unique features.
+Here is just a brief list of differences to the official Prebid:

 - Reports on how the auctions are performing
 - Per-partner (per-adapter) timeouts